theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 **[Ashesi](www.ashesi.edu.gh) University**

 Established in 2002 by Patrick Awuah, Ashesi University is a private liberal arts college in Accra, Ghana.
 One of its stated goals is to bring the American liberal arts college experience to Africa.
 Since its founding, the university has attracted a lot of attention from within the continent and across the world as well.
-You can watch an impassioned TEDtalk given by the University's founder, Dr. Awuah, in Arusha, Tanzania [here](link).
+You can watch the TED talk given by the University's founder, Dr. Awuah, in Arusha, Tanzania [here](https://www.ted.com/talks/patrick_awuah_on_educating_leaders).

 **African Institute for Mathematical Sciences ([AIMS](https://www.aims.ac.za))**

 This is a research institute that was established in 2003 by the South African physicist Neil Turok.
 From its founding in South Africa, the institute has since expanded to Senegal, Ghana and Nigeria.
 AIMS's flagship offering is a Structured graduate programme in the Mathmatical Sciences.
 The institute is also running an initiative dubbed [The Next Einstein](https://www.nexteinstein.org), aimed at discovering the next great scientist from Africa.
-You can watch Professor Turok's TED talk [here](link).
+You can watch Professor Turok's TED talk about the initiative [here](https://www.ted.com/talks/neil_turok_makes_his_ted_prize_wish).

 **African University of Science and Technology ([AUST](https://www.aust.edu.ng))**